Starter is public. Project HQ is gated.

 project-context/session-handoff.mdresume

-The first proof surface is intentionally simple: readable markdown near the work, with enough structure for a human or coding agent to resume safely.
+The first proof surface is intentionally small: readable markdown near the work, with enough structure for a human or coding agent to resume safely.

 Workflow